cobilab/falcon/README.md

 <br>

 <p align="justify">
 <b>FALCON is an alignment-free unsupervised system to measure a similarity top of multiple reads according to a database</b>.
 The core of the method is based on the <b>relative algorithmic entropy</b>, a notion that uses model-freezing and exclusive information from a reference, allowing to use <b>much lower computational resources</b>.
 Moreover, it uses <b>variable multi-threading</b>, without multiplying the memory for each thread, being able to <b>run efficiently from a powerful server to a common laptop</b>.
 To measure the similarity, the system will build <b>multiple finite-context (Markovian) models</b> that at the end of the reference sequence will be kept frozen.
 The target reads will then be measured using a mixture of the frozen models.
 The <b>mixture</b> estimates the probabilities assuming dependency from model performance, and thus, it will allow to adapt the usage of the models according to the nature of the target sequence.
-Furthermore, it uses <b>fault tolerant (substitutions edits) Markovian models</b> that bridge the gap between context sizes. <b>Several running modes</b> are available for different hardware and speed specifications. <b>The system is able to automatically learn</b>, which properties are common in the <b>Artificial Inteligence</b> field.
+Furthermore, it uses <b>fault tolerant (substitutional edits) Markovian models</b> that bridge the gap between context sizes. <b>Several running modes</b> are available for different hardware and speed specifications. <b>The system is able to automatically learn</b>, whose properties are characteristics of the <b>Artificial Inteligence</b> field.
 </p>

 ## INSTALLATION ##

-Cmake is needed for installation (http://www.cmake.org/).
+Cmake is needed for installation (http://www.cmake.org/) for systems not using Linux.
 You can download it directly from http://www.cmake.org/cmake/resources/software.html or use an appropriate packet manager.
-In the following instructions we show the procedure to install smash-global:
+In the following instructions we show the procedure to install FALCON:
 <pre>
 wget https://github.com/pratas/falcon/archive/master.zip
 unzip master.zip